mysteriouspants/dotfiles/README.md

 * Xcode
 * Xcode CLI tools
+* OS X GCC installer (if you plan on using any version of ruby before 1.9.3 - otherwise this can be skipped).
 * Homebrew
   * Install `macvim`
   * Install `autoenv`
+  * Install `rbenv` and `ruby-build`
   * If still behind that freakin annoying work firewall, install `corkscrew`
 * Set default shell to ZSH